Encode OGC ModSpec using `yaml2text` templates

 The data file represents the requirement using a fixed structure in YAML.

-Let’s call it data.yaml
+Let’s call it data.yaml.

-representing the Sample requirement to be encoded---
+data.yaml representing the Sample requirement to be encoded---

 identifier: /req/relief/classes